colonialjelly/id3-decision-tree/README.md

 # ID3 Decision Tree

-A python implementation of the ID3 decision tree learning algorithm.
+ID3 (Iterative Dichotomiser 3) is a decision tree learning algorithm.
+The algorithm works by recursively growing the tree top down.
+At each step we decide which attribute (feature) is the most suitable to split on by measuring how much information it provides.
+Information gain is calculated
+as:

 ## Usage

-The data reader accepts either a csv file or a path to a csv file.
+The data reader accepts either a numpy array or a path to a csv file.
 It expects that the header is included.
 The label column should either be named "label" or a custom name can be provided during initialization of the Data class.

 The classifier requires that the data be provided as a Data object.
 An optional max_depth parameter can be provided for pruning.